Polymer/polymer/PRIMER.md

 * Dynamic effects are reflected at the point of a variable’s application, but not its definition.

-    For the following example, adding/removing the `highlight` class on the `#title` element will have the desired effect, since the dynamism is related to *application* of a custom property.
+    For the following example, adding/removing the `highlighted` class on the `#title` element will have the desired effect, since the dynamism is related to *application* of a custom property.

     ```css
     #title {